-Yosemite is a beautiful spot to visit year-round.
-From the bustling summer season to the quiet snow-covered winter months, the beauty of Yosemite changes with each season.
+Yosemite National Park is a beautiful spot to visit year-round.
+From the bustling summer to the quiet snow-covered winter months, the beauty of Yosemite changes with each season.
 Camping reservations in the valley are hard to come but there are plenty of nearby options for a camping vacation.

-Upper Pines Campground Located in Yosemite Valley and is open all year.
-Reservations required for stays during March through November.
+Upper Pines Campground located in Yosemite Valley and is open all year.
+Reservations required for stays from March through November.
 The rest of the year is on a first come, first serve.
 There are 238 sites and RV’s up to 35 feet and trailers up to 24 feet are allowed.
 Easy walking distance to Half Dome Village and the falls.

-Lower Pines Campground Located near Curry Village in Yosemite Valley.
+Lower Pines Campground is situated near Half Dome Village in Yosemite Valley.
 It is typically open March through October.
 Reservations required and can be made up to five months in advance.
 There are 60 sites and RV’s up to 40 feet and trailers up to 35 feet are available.
 Adjacent to the Merced River.

-North Pines Campground Seasonal campground located near Curry Village in Yosemite Valley.
+A seasonal campground located near Half Dome Village in Yosemite Valley.
 It is typically open April through September.
 Reservations required and can be made up to five months in advance.
 There are 81 sites and RV’s up to 40 feet and trailers up to 35 feet are allowed.
 The most popular campsites are next to the Merced River.
 Sites101 up to109.

 The final Yosemite Valley is Camp 4 – This campground is open all year and is located at 4,000 feet elevation.
 It is located in the valley near the Yosemite Lodge.
 Reservations are not taken at this location, but the campground does fill up early spring through fall.